THE

 MICHAEL HOLLINGSHEAD - THE DIVINE RASCAL

-But the greatest tragedy of all is that the enlightenment he so effortlessly guides others to find he never finds for himself again.
-He will spend the rest of his life chasing that first rooftop trip to oblivion.
+The transcendence he guides thousands to find he never finds for himself again.
+He will spend the rest of his life chasing that first rooftop trip — to oblivion.

 Before LSD